UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UAB and its opponents have combined to score more than 50.5 points in four of 10 games this season.
+- UAB has combined with its opponents to score more than 50.5 points in four of 10 games this season.

+- UTEP's games have gone over 50.5 points in four of 10 chances this season.

 - The combined points per game average of the two teams, 53.5, is 3.0 points above Friday's over/under.

-- These two squads combine to allow 45.8 points per game, 4.7 fewer than this contest's over/under.
+- This contest's over/under is 4.7 points above the 45.8 these two squads combine to allow per game this season.

 - The Blazers and their opponents score an average of 50.1 points per game, 0.4 fewer than Friday's total.

-- The 52.1 PPG average total in Miners games this season is 1.6 points more than this game's over/under.
+- The 50.5-point total for this game is 1.6 points below the 52.1 points per game average total in Miners games this season.

 UAB Stats and Trends

+- In UAB's 11 games this year, it has seven wins against the spread.

-- The Blazers have covered the spread twice this season when favored by 13.5 points or more (in three chances).
+- The Blazers have been favored by 13.5 points or more three times this season and have covered the spread in two of them.

 - UAB's games this year have gone over the total in four out of 10 opportunities (40%).

-- UAB is 6-1 against the spread and 6-2 overall this season when the team scores more than 23.2 points.
+- UAB is 6-1 against the spread and 6-2 overall in games when it puts up more than 23.2 points.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.